YOU EXPERIENCE INTENSE EMOTIONS

 MSW, LCSW, DBTC

-As the founder and Clinical Director of Guilford Counseling, PLLC, I am dedicated to providing effective, evidence-based therapies in an accepting, compassionate environment.
-My goal is to work with you to help you let go of your struggle with emotion dysregulation, depression, anxiety, self-harming tendencies, or symptoms of trauma, in order to move toward a more full and meaningful life.
+As the founder and Clinical Director of Guilford Counseling, PLLC, I am dedicated to providing effective, evidence-based therapies in an accepting and compassionate environment.
+I will work with you to help you let go of your struggle with emotion dysregulation, depression, anxiety, self-harming tendencies, or symptoms of trauma in order to move toward a more full and meaningful life.
 As part of our work together, we will create an idea of what a fulfilling life looks like for you and explore how to get there.
 My approach emphasizes the combination of acceptance and mindfulness practices with a focus on concrete behavioral change.
 As therapy is a financial investment, I believe it is important to focus on treatment approaches that have been shown to work.

-I invite you to call for a free phone consultation to see if I will be a good fit for you and/or your family.
+I invite you to call to see if I will be a good fit for you and/or your family.
 I provide a safe and comfortable environment for you to reclaim joy in your life…I believe a meaningful connection with your therapist is essential.

 - Licensed by North Carolina Certification and Licensure Board